sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 `dist.ini` or, as a convenience to us, we can use a **plugin bundle.**

 A bundle is nothing more than a pre-defined set of plugins.
-Rather than typing all the separate plugins into the `dist.ini` file, the developer can just drop in a bundle name as a stand-in for a list of plugins.
-Bundles can also modify the behavior of plugins but this is a minor detail we can brush aside for now.
+Rather than typing all the separate plugins into the `dist.ini` file, you can just drop in a bundle name as a stand-in for a list of plugins.
+Bundles can also modify the behavior of plugins but this is a minor detail you can brush aside for now.

-To use a bundle, we slap an `@` sign in front of the bundle name and throw square brackets around it to tell `Dist::Zilla` that we want to use a bundle.
+To use a bundle, slap an `@` sign in front of the bundle name and throw square brackets around it to tell `Dist::Zilla` that you want to use a bundle.

-And so the `[@Basic]` command we see in `dist.ini` is a bundle representing the following list of plugins that all come pre-installed with `Dist::Zilla`:
+And so the `[@Basic]` command you see in `dist.ini` is a bundle representing the following list of plugins that all come pre-installed with `Dist::Zilla`:

 ```